victor-yacovlev/yajudge/README.md

 also [Flutter SDK](https://flutter.dev) >= 2.8 to
 build client-side app.

+## Usage and Documentation

+Documentation on content preparation explained in Russian using Demo course matching this repository [demo](./demo) subdirectory.

+Demo course in Russian available at [demo.yajudge.ru](https://demo.yajudge.ru).

 ## Build

  1. Make sure you have `dart`, `flutter` and `protobuf-compiler`